Skip to main content

 LiveKit Cloud

 This guide assumes you have signed up for a free LiveKit Cloud account.
-LiveKit Cloud offers realtime media transport and agent deployment.
+LiveKit Cloud includes agent deployment, model inference, and realtime media transport.
 Create a free project and use the API keys in the following steps to get started.

 While this guide assumes LiveKit Cloud, the instructions can be adapted for self-hosting the open-source LiveKit server instead.
-You will need your own custom deployment environment in production, and should remove the enhanced noise cancellation plugin from the agent code.
+For self-hosting in production, set up a custom deployment environment, and make the following changes: remove the enhanced noise cancellation plugin from the agent code, and use plugins for your own AI providers.

 LiveKit CLI